 Cast the resin into your mold or vessel.
 Carefully pour the resin into the container.
 Look for bubbles and remove them with a toothpick or heat gun.
 Check again several minutes later as sometimes bubbles will rise to the surface as the resin continues to heat up.

-Cover your item, if possible, and allow to fully cure.
+Cover your item, if possible, and allow it to fully cure.

 Demold at the end of the cure time.
 Carefully twist and remove the resin from the mold.

 Finish your charms as desired.
 For these, I glued magnets to the back with E6000.